mishchenkova/perscredo/README.md

 # perscredo
 This repository is a part of an ongoing project that helps building Personal Credo using agile planning - occupational and personal.
-Adapted from 2022 bestseller by Dr. James Loehr 'Leading with Character'.
+Adapted from 2022 book by Dr. James Loehr 'Leading with Character'.

 "You can have all the credentials in the world, but if you don't believe in yourself, then you are just another person